bmpacifique/blogdata/kaggle/digit-recognizer/README.md

 It's time for action!

 We write a script which reads the training and test set, predicts the label for each example in the test set and writes the result (i.e. the labels for each example in the test set) into a file in a format that can be uploaded directly to the Kaggle competition without any additional postprocessing.
-The script is shown below:
+The script is saved into the file `knn.m` and is shown below:

 ```matlab
 1;